ArmoredTurtle/AFC-Klipper-Add-On/documentation/installation/buffer-ram-sensor.md

----
-Title: Using the Buffer as a Ram Sensor
----

 # Armored Turtle Automated Filament Control (AFC) Buffer Ram Sensor

 This file describes using a filament buffer as a ram sensor.
 This is part of the Armored Turtle Automated Filament